doj/dracopy/README.md

 The 1.0e version was updated by rbm.

-The master branch in this repository is currently used to develop the 1.0doj version which was created from the 1.0c version.
+The master branch in this repository is currently used to develop the 1.0doj version which was branched from the 1.0c version.
+It is re-implementing some features from the independently branched 1.0e version.

-The code was tested to build on a unix system with GNU make.
+The code was tested to build on a unix system (Linux and OsX) with GNU make and the [cc65](https://cc65.github.io/) C compiler for Commodore 8 bit computers.

 You can use pucrunch to compress the compiled dracopy program.
 See http://a1bert.kapsi.fi/Dev/pucrunch/ or https://github.com/mist64/pucrunch